dunglas/DunglasActionBundle/README.md

 **There is not step 2!
 You're already done.**

-All classes inside of the `Action` directory of your project bundles are automatically registered as services.
+All classes inside of the `Action/` directory of your project bundles are automatically registered as services.
 By convention, those services follow this pattern: `action.The\Fully\Qualified\Class\Name`.

 For instance, the class in the example is automatically registered with the name `action.AppBundle\Action\MyAction`.

-Thanks to the autowiring feature of the Symfony Dependency Injection component, you can just typehint dependencies you need in the contructor, they will be automatically injected.
+Thanks to the [autowiring feature](http://symfony.com/blog/new-in-symfony-2-8-service-auto-wiring) of the Dependency Injection
+Component, you can just typehint dependencies you need in the constructor, they will be automatically injected.

-You can override the service definition if you want (or need) to disable the autowiring:
+Service definition can easily be customized by explicitly defining a service named according to the same convention:

 ```yaml
 # app/config/services.yml